ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 If you do not get a completed result then you need to troubleshoot what is failing.
 Watching the logs on the bootstrap server as noted above can give you information about what is failing.

 You can also ssh to one of the master nodes and execute `journalctl -f` to watch the logfile for potential errors.

+You may also find it helpful to watch the traffic going through the control plane load balancer (e.g. via the haproxy log files).
+You should see traffic from all nodes as they pull configuration information from the bootstrap node.
+You may be able to see errors here if there are configuration issues with any of the specific nodes or the bootstrap node.

 ## Remove bootstrap server from control plane load balancer